-RECREATIONAL FISHING FEES (from June 1, 2022 and after) Resident, Military, & Student Non-Resident Non-Resident Native 10-day Non-Resident 5-day Basic Fishing Season (includes all legal recreational freshwater gear) \$17.00 \$68.00 \$17.00 \$30.00 Saltwater License (Basic Fishing required; includes all legal recreational saltwater gear) \$15.00 \$60.00 \$15.00 \$30.00 Hook and Line \$5.00 \$5.00 Charter Passenger Saltwater License (3-day) \$20.00 \$20.00 Charter Passenger Freshwater License (3-day) \$10.00 \$10.00 LA Sportsman's Paradise License \$100.00 \$400.00 \$100.00 \$120.00 Senior Fish/Hunt (60 years and older) \$5.00 Disabled/Special Needs Hunting/Fish \$4.00 Disabled Veterans No cost to customer Offshore Landing Permit Free
+RECREATIONAL FISHING FEES Resident, Military, & Student Non-Resident Non-Resident Native 10-day Non-Resident 5-day Basic Fishing Season (includes all legal recreational freshwater gear) \$17.00 \$68.00 \$17.00 \$30.00 Saltwater License (Basic Fishing required; includes all legal recreational saltwater gear) \$15.00 \$60.00 \$15.00 \$30.00 Hook and Line \$5.00 \$5.00 Charter Passenger Saltwater License (3-day) \$20.00 \$20.00 Charter Passenger Freshwater License (3-day) \$10.00 \$10.00 LA Sportsman's Paradise License \$100.00 \$400.00 \$100.00 \$120.00 Senior Hunt/Fish (born before June 1, 1940) FREE Senior Fish/Hunt (born between June 1, 1940 and May 31, 1962) \$5.00 Disabled/Special Needs Hunting/Fish \$4.00 isabled Veterans No cost to customer Offshore Landing Permit Free RECREATION ON LDWF ADMIN IISTERED LAND )S WMA Access Annual Permit (this permit is included in the Sportsman's Paradise License, Senior Hunt/Fish License and all lifetime licenses; not required for youths 17 and under) \$20.00/ year WMA Access 5-Day Permit (valid for a five-consecutive-day period) \$5.00 WMA Camping Permit (required for each camping party of up to five adults camping together.
+Youths 17 and under are not required to have a camping permit.) \$7.00/0 day

+NOTE: Either a WMA Access Annual or 5-day Permit is required for all users of LDWF administered lands, including wildlife management areas, refuges and wetlands conservation areas.
+Persons 17 and under are not required to purchase WMA permits.
+This permit is not required for access to National Wildlife Refuges or other Federally managed lands.
-Allows using a pole or hook and line without a reel and without artificial bait or any of the following: dip nets, landing nets, minnow traps, crab nets or crab lines

-Valid to fish from a charter vessel in saltwater areas of the state, with a licensed guide on board at all times.

-Sportsman's Paradise License: Includes Basic and Saltwater Fishing, Basic and Big Game Hunting, Bow, Primitive Firearms, Turkey, LA Duck and WMA Access Permit, and all recreational gear licenses (EXCEPT recreational trawls greater than 25 feet in length).

-Senior Fish/Hunt License: Any resident who reached age 60 on June 1, 2000 or later must obtain a Senior Hunt/Fish License to hunt or fish.
-This license is in lieu of basic and saltwater fishing, basic hunting, big game, bow, primitive firearms, LA duck license, turkey stamp and WMA Access Permit.
-It includes all gear.

-Disabled/Special Needs and Disabled Veterans: See page 9.
+- 1 Allows using a pole or hook and line without a reel and without artificial bait or any of the following: dip nets, landing nets, minnow traps, crab nets or crab lines 2 Valid to fish from a charter vessel in saltwater areas of the state, with a licensed guide on board at all times. - 3 Sportsman's Paradise License: Includes Basic and Saltwater Fishing, Deer License, Turkey, LA Duck and WMA Access Permit, and all recreational gear licenses (EXCEPT recreational trawls no greater than 25 feet in length). - 4 Resident No-Charge Senior Hunt/Fish: For those born prior to June 1, 1940, a Resident No-charge Senior Hunt/Fish License is required.
+It is for residents only and is FREE, but is required have in possession when hunting or fishing. - 5 Senior Fish/Hunt License: Any resident who reached age 60 on June 1, 2000 or later must obtain a Senior Hunt/Fish License to hunt or fish.
+This license is in lieu of Basic and Saltwater Fishing, Deer License, LA Duck License, Turkey Stamp and WMA Access Permit.
+It includes all gear. - 6 Disabled/Special Needs and Disabled Veterans: See page 7.

-Recreational Offshore Landing Permit (ROLP): See page 7.
+7 Recreational Offshore Landing Permit (ROLP): See page 6.